cmaxw/twix/README.md

 If you choose '1', it'll execute the tweet and print "Hi, welcome to twix, the Twitter Executor for Ruby"

+#Safety

+We want you to be able to execute a tweet without concerns about whether it's going to do something crazy like `rm -Rf /` (delete your entire hard drive.
+We're using [RubyCop](https://github.com/envylabs/RubyCop) to make sure that the tweet is restricted from taking control of your system through the Ruby interpreter or doing anything harmful.

+To turn off the safety feature, run twix with the --naked command.

 ---

 #ToDo
-* Insert safety checks to avoid issues like running `rm -Rf /`
-* Allow the user to bypass the safety checks if they're too restrictive.
 * Set up a service that archives twixable tweets
 * Add ability to require other tweets